ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 ## The Functional Solution

-Instead of creating a complex implementation to report and handle errors, the functional approach creates a “return package” containing the answer along with the (potential) error information.
+Instead of creating a complex implementation to report and handle errors, the functional approach creates a "return package" containing the answer along with the (potential) error information.
 Instead of only returning the answer, we return this package from the function.

 This package is a new type, with operations that prevent the programmer from simply plucking the result from the package without dealing with error conditions (a failing of the Go language approach).